Graham · Argyll & Bute

 Cruach nam Miseag — common questions

-- Cruach nam Miseag is rated 3/5 (moderately challenging) on the OutdoorSCOT scale.
-The standard route covers about 12km with 455m of ascent and takes most walkers 3-5 hours.
+- Cruach nam Miseag carries a 3/5 (moderately challenging) grade on the OutdoorSCOT scale.
+Count on about 12km, 455m of ascent and a 3-5 hour day on the standard route.
 Terrain: The bracken belt on the lower south-west flank is dense enough to swallow the line of small drainage gullies in summer — late autumn or early spring make the going much easier.

-- Where do I park for Cruach nam Miseag?
+- Where should I park to climb Cruach nam Miseag?

-- Standard parking is at NS172973 near Oban.
+- Standard parking is at NS172973.
 Check the parking grid reference on an OS map before travel; informal laybys can fill on summer weekends.

-- When is the best time to climb Cruach nam Miseag?
+- When should I climb Cruach nam Miseag?

 - The standard good-weather months for Cruach nam Miseag are March, April, May, June, July, August, September, October, November.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.